lkodinsson/MARS/Fantasy/Spellcasting.md

 1. Wait for the complete action time required to cast that spell.
 2. Roll your spellcasting skill and associated stat versus the spell's difficulty.
-3. Regardless of success, spend mana equal to that spell's cost.
+3. Regardless of success, spend focus equal to that spell's cost.
 4. Perform the effects of that spell based on your degree of success.
 5. The targets (if any) may roll to resist the effects of that spell (if allowed).